-Realm 9 Pro Plus review: Very good middle class or monotony?
+Realme 9 Pro Plus review: Very good mid-range or a run-of-the-mill device?

-Originally a small sub-company of OPPO, Realme has become increasingly dominant in recent months.
-The Realme 9 Pro As the flagship of the middle class, Plus is even a good example, because with equipment that is very similar on paper to the OnePlus North 2 manages to push the price down to under 370 euros.
+Originally a small subsidiary of OPPO, Realme has become increasingly dominant in recent months.
+The Realme 9 Pro Plus is a good example as a flagship of the mid-range, because on paper it has very similar features to the OnePlus North 2 manages to push the price down to under 370 euros.

 However, compared to its strength, the Realme also has some hurdles.
 We want to examine this in the following lines.